“The smoke and fire and speed,

 Let’s Go Back…

 It’s hard for us today to conceive what it was like when the first steam locomotives appeared in England.
-What Robert Trevithick achieved in Cornwall, England in 1803 was, to say the least, austere when compared to later steam behemoths.
+What Richard Trevithick achieved in Cornwall, England in 1803 was, to say the least, austere when compared to later steam behemoths.
 It might not have appeared to be much but it was the genesis of a social revolution the likes of which the world had never seen.

 It was yet to be believed, but soon villages and markets that were only rumored would be within travel distance.
 Cities would explode with populations that could travel to find work.
 But that was yet in the future.